 My name is Laura Adams-Jenkins.
 I seek justice for my 38 year old son, Roy Adams, Jr.

-January 1, 2016 marked the beginning of the 11th year our son has spent in a Texas prison after a jury found him guilty in August 2005 of intoxication manslaughter in the 2004 death of Grapevine Police Officer Darren Medlin.
-Our son was sentenced to 12 ½ years in prison.
-While he has been up for parole 4 times, he continually receives a “denial” because he “won’t say he was drunk.”
+January 1, 2017 marked the beginning of the 12th year our son has spent in a Texas prison after a jury found him guilty in August 2005 of intoxication manslaughter in the 2004 death of Grapevine Police Officer Darren Medlin.
+Our son was sentenced to 12 ½ years in prison, he continues to be denied parole.

 Without diminishing our condolences to the Medlin family in any way, our son was not drunk driving.
 We see his pain, anguish and sorrow each time we look at his police station interrogation conducted immediately following the accident and prior to being taken to the hospital for his blood draw.